paopaoandlingyia/PrismCat/README.md

 ### 🎮 One-Click Replay (Playground)
 See a failed request?
 Hit **Replay**, tweak the prompt or parameters right in your browser, and resend instantly.
 No need to re-run your Python/Node script.

+### 🛠️ Request Override (Opt-In)
+Mutate outbound JSON request bodies with [JSON Patch](https://jsonpatch.com/) rules — cap `max_tokens` globally, swap models, strip fields a framework auto-injected, all without touching your code.
+Each rule is matched by method / path / JSON content; the log detail page shows a side-by-side diff of the original vs. final request.

+> **🔒 Strictly opt-in.** PrismCat is a transparent proxy by default and **never** touches your requests unless you (1) flip the master switch, (2) define rules, and (3) bind them to specific upstreams.
+Skip any of those steps and every byte is forwarded untouched.

 ### 🔐 Privacy & Security
 - **Fully local** — data stays in local SQLite + filesystem, no third-party servers
 - Automatic masking of sensitive headers (`Authorization`, `api-key`)